AirshipCMS/Docs/Collection-Item-Properties.md

 # Collection Item Properties
-Description.
-The following are properties available for Items within in a Collection.
+The following are properties available for an item within in a collection.

----
+## Renderable Properties

-The following properties can be rendered for items on a collection `show.html` template, or within an `each` block on the collection `index.html`, collection `category.html`, or if the items are in a `related` block:
+The following properties will render on the `show.html` template or within an `{{#each}}` block on the collection `index.html` or collection `category.html` template:

 - `params` [index--params]
 - `id` [each--id]
 - `aerostat_collection_id` [each--aerostat_collection_id]